Skip to Main Content

 (as cited in Gleitman, Roizin, & Sabini, 1997) found that … (as cited in Gleitman, Roizin, & Sabini, 1997) found that … (as cited in Gleitman, Roizin, & Sabini, 1997) found that …

-For example, I am reading a book written by Lipschutz.
-He cites a quote by Partridge, and I would write in my essay ...
+For example, you’re reading a book written by Lipschutz.
+He cites a quote by Partridge, and you would write in your essay ...

 In 1984, in the book APA Style, Partridge stated, "APA is difficult" (as cited in Lipschutz, 2019, p.1).